TL;DR — drop-in `docker-compose.yml`

 ```

 They share the proxy but are otherwise completely isolated from each other.
+This is how I run [automated code review workflows](/blog/automated-code-review-claude-code-workflow/) and [GitHub-issue-to-production pipelines](/blog/github-issue-to-production-automated-claude-code/) across multiple repos at the same time.

-### API Key Instead of OAuth
+### API key instead of OAuth

 If you prefer API key authentication over OAuth: